apache/skywalking-website/content/blog/2024-12-09-skywalking-async-profiler/index.md

 ### Run the Async Profiling Task Step by Step

-After the deployment is complete, users can navigate to the service page where the Java Agent is configured.
+After the deployment is complete, users can navigate to the service page where the Java agent is configured.
 Upon entering the service page, users will be able to see the `Async Profiling` component.
 By clicking on this component, users will gain access to the relevant functionality page, where they can perform some operations.

 ![img](./facade.jpg)